ruuda/blog/posts/2014-10-19-writing-a-path-tracer-in-rust-part-7-conclusion.md

 but there is nothing that prevents use after _dispose_.
 Is an `ObjectDisposedException` that much better than an access violation?

-Use after free is ultimately a problem with _lifetimes_, and they are very important concep in Rust as well, but ultimately it is ownership that drives it all.
+Use after free is a problem with _lifetimes_, and they are very important concep in Rust as well, but ultimately it is ownership that drives it all.
 A resource goes out of scope when it has no owner any more,